rabiayasa/Wikidumps-preprocessing/README.md

 pip install --upgrade gensim
 ```
 # Wikicorpus by Gensim
 Wikicorpus is a tool to work on wiki dump xml files provided by gensim.
-Using this tool it can be easily created text files that is includes only article titles and texts because, this module deals with unwanted tags, frames or infoboxes easily.
+Using this tool it can be easily created text files that is includes only article titles and texts because, this module deals with unwanted tags, frames, infoboxes easily and does cleaning special characters and removing punctuations.

 In most of the NLP project needs preprocessing steps to clean the dataset and create workable scheme.
 Although preporcessing steps depends on the nature of the project, frequently used steps are converting lowercase, removing stopwords and applying lemmatization.
 It can be done  preprocessed steps(mentioned) using Wikicorpus tool without stopwords.
 In this project we applied lemmatization with WordNetLemmatizer  and Stopwords provided by NLTK.